Regular winter hours: Wed–Sun, 9 am–4 pm • Free Thurs nights, 4 pm–8 pm • Get museum tickets

 Get Small featured dozens of dolls, large and small, including several from the museum’s American Girl collection.
 Dolls are made with a variety of materials including wood, cornhusks, apple cores, nuts, stone, fabric, china, plastics and more.
 Within the exhibition, children looked behind the scenes at the world of miniatures in five separate doll houses that were painstakingly restored to their original glory.
 Two of the dollhouses are replicas of existing houses in Madison; an additional house was made by Madison artist (and MCM Art Studio manager) Laurie Rossbach, and another by a Madison girl and her father.
 Additionally, children had an opportunity to design their own interior environment, moving around furniture, accessories, and rooms to create their dream house.

-The show was centered in the Community Concourse, but also spilled into other parts of the museum, including Possible-opolis, the Art Studio and the Rooftop, where kids played with miniatures or created miniatures in each setting.
+The show was centered in the Community Concourse, but also spilled into other parts of the museum, including Can-Be Land, the Art Studio and the Rooftop, where kids played with miniatures or created miniatures in each setting.
 In the Art Studio for example, a new miniature station was added, where visitors created miniature furniture, accessories and objects for a community created doll house.

 Sidewalk Surprise Ser•i•cul•ture